 She continued her efforts for women’s rights, authoring the Equal Rights Amendment and pushing for gender-equality statements in both the United Nations Charter and in the 1964 Civil Rights Act.

 But she became frustrated with the direction of the women’s movement.
 “We had been trying, as you know, to get our Equal Rights plank in, and we had an extremely difficult time, extremely difficult, because all the women’s liberation wanting to put in all these other things.”
 Alice Paul opposed the later trend of linking the ERA with abortion.
-She said, “Abortion is the ultimate exploitation of women.”
+She said, “Abortion is the ultimate in the exploitation of women.”

 Lisa M. Bellecci-st. romain is an FFL member, author of three books and a public high school social worker who teaches psychology at the high school and college levels.